INTRODUCING RACE-GAS ULTRA

 No!
 The dust you are seeing is

-the bi-product of burning fuel with manganese.
+the byproduct of burning fuel with manganese.
 This dust does not affect plug

 or exhaust components in any way.